I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nf-ndis-ndiscanceltimerobject.md

 <p>If a nonzero value was specified in the
     <i>MillisecondsPeriod</i> parameter of the
-    <a href="https://msdn.microsoft.com/library/windows/hardware/ff564563">NdisSetTimerObject</a> function, the timer is known as a <i>periodic timer</i>.
+    <a href="..\ndis\nf-ndis-ndissettimerobject.md">NdisSetTimerObject</a> function, the timer is known as a <i>periodic timer</i>.
 If a zero value was specified in the <i>MillisecondsPeriod</i> parameter, the timer is known as a <i>one-shot timer</i>.
 The following points apply to canceling both types of timers:</p>

 <p>If  the caller of
     <b>NdisCancelTimerObject</b> is canceling a periodic timer, it must be running at IRQL = PASSIVE_LEVEL.
 Otherwise, the caller of
     <b>NdisCancelTimerObject</b> should be running at IRQL &lt;= DISPATCH_LEVEL.</p>

 <p>If  the caller of
-    <b>NdisCancelTimerObject</b> is canceling a periodic timer, <b>NdisCancelTimerObject</b> calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff552050">KeFlushQueuedDpcs</a> to ensure that the timer is not currently running.
-Therefore, the caller is not required to have a separate synchronization mechanism to ensure that the timer is not currently being executed on another processor.</p>

-<p>If  the caller of
-    <b>NdisCancelTimerObject</b> is canceling a one-shot timer, the caller is required to have a separate synchronization mechanism to ensure the timer is not currently running on another processor.
-For example, the caller could call <a href="https://msdn.microsoft.com/library/windows/hardware/ff567897">NDIS_WAIT_FOR_MUTEX</a> in order to wait for the timer thread to signal a mutex object when the thread is about to complete.</p>

-<p>For more information, see <a href="NULL">Synchronization and Notification in Network Drivers</a>.</p>

-<p>A call to
-    <b>NdisCancelTimerObject</b> cancels execution of a
-    <a href="..\ndis\nc-ndis-ndis-timer-function.md">NetTimerCallback</a> function, provided
-    that the last specified timeout interval has not yet expired.</p>

-<p>NDIS drivers should call
-    <b>NdisCancelTimerObject</b> first when they are halting or unloading to ensure that a
-    <i>NetTimerCallback</i> function does not attempt to access resources that the driver has already
-    released.</p>

-<p>If a nonzero value was specified in the
-    <i>MillisecondsPeriod</i> parameter of the
-    <a href="https://msdn.microsoft.com/library/windows/hardware/ff564563">NdisSetTimerObject</a> function, the timer is known as a <i>periodic timer</i>.
-If a zero value was specified in the <i>MillisecondsPeriod</i> parameter, the timer is known as a <i>one-shot timer</i>.
-The following points apply to canceling both types of timers:</p>

-<p>If  the caller of
-    <b>NdisCancelTimerObject</b> is canceling a periodic timer, it must be running at IRQL = PASSIVE_LEVEL.
-Otherwise, the caller of
-    <b>NdisCancelTimerObject</b> should be running at IRQL &lt;= DISPATCH_LEVEL.</p>

-<p>If  the caller of
-    <b>NdisCancelTimerObject</b> is canceling a periodic timer, <b>NdisCancelTimerObject</b> calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff552050">KeFlushQueuedDpcs</a> to ensure that the timer is not currently running.
+    <b>NdisCancelTimerObject</b> is canceling a periodic timer, <b>NdisCancelTimerObject</b> calls <a href="..\wdm\nf-wdm-keflushqueueddpcs.md">KeFlushQueuedDpcs</a> to ensure that the timer is not currently running.
 Therefore, the caller is not required to have a separate synchronization mechanism to ensure that the timer is not currently being executed on another processor.</p>

 <p>If  the caller of
     <b>NdisCancelTimerObject</b> is canceling a one-shot timer, the caller is required to have a separate synchronization mechanism to ensure the timer is not currently running on another processor.
 For example, the caller could call <a href="https://msdn.microsoft.com/library/windows/hardware/ff567897">NDIS_WAIT_FOR_MUTEX</a> in order to wait for the timer thread to signal a mutex object when the thread is about to complete.</p>